-POLICY KBR21: OFFICE USES
+POLICY KBR20: OFFICE USES

-- A. In order to conserve the diversity of the business base in the Knightsbridge Neighbourhood Area, development proposals to retain or create Class B1 office space outside residential areas the Local Roads-are strongly encouraged. - B. The loss of Class B1 office space in the Knightsbridge Neighbourhood Area will be resisted.
-Any development proposals that would result in such a loss must demonstrate that the existing office use is no longer viable. - C. Proposals for the redevelopment or change of use of 1 Knightsbridge Green from offices should demonstrate genuine need for the alternate use. - D. In order to assist the retention If required to restrict the change of use of B1 office space to residential use in the Knightsbridge Neighbourhood Area, the use of Article 4 directions by Westminster City Council isare supported strongly encouraged.
+- A. In order to conserve the diversity of the business base in the Knightsbridge Neighbourhood Area, development proposals to retain or create Class B1 office space outside residential areas are strongly encouraged. - B. The loss of Class B1 office space in the Knightsbridge Neighbourhood Area will be resisted.
+Any development proposals that would result in such a loss must demonstrate that the existing office use is no longer viable. - C. Proposals for the redevelopment or change of use of 1 Knightsbridge Green from offices should demonstrate genuine need for the alternate use. - D. In order to assist the retention of B1 office space in the Knightsbridge Neighbourhood Area, the use of Article 4 directions by Westminster City Council is supported.